locmai/locmai-home-dev/_posts/vault_argocd_gitops.md

   enabled: true
 ```

-Vault will be up and running in a few seconds, we will need to init it and unseal first, step by step:
+Vault will be up and running in a few seconds, we will initialize and unseal it first, step by step:

 ```sh
 kubectl exec -n vault -ti vault-0 /bin/sh